jcg1183/Datamining_Project/README.md

 UTSA Fall 2020

-In this data mining project, we implement three data mining algorithms and compare their performance to the same algorithms from common libraries.
-We also apply the algorithms to a sporting goods store's data and present the results.
+In this data mining project, we implement three clustering algorithms and benchmark their performance against existing programming libraries.

 ## Milestones

 ```
-Project Proposal                  due 10-05-2020 (finished)
+Project Proposal                  due 10-05-2020 (completed)
-Algorithm 1: FP-Growth                           (in progress)
+Algorithm 0: FP-Growth            (completed)
-Progress Report                   due 10-26-2020 (pending)
+Progress Report                   due 10-26-2020 (completed)
+Algorithm 1: K-Means              (in progress)
+Algorithm 2: PAM/K-Medoid         (in progress)
+Algorithm 3: AGNES                (in progress)
 Final Report for class            due 11-30-2020 (pending)
 Project Presentation for class    due 11-30-2020 (pending)
-Presentation for Store Owners     due 12-04-2020 (pending)
+Presentation for Store Owners     due 12-04-2020 (cancelled)
 ```

 ## Algorithms

-We chose to implement the FP-Growth algorithm for association pattern mining, k-means clustering to group customers into outdoor sporting activity categories, and a support vector machine for coupon use prediction.
+We chose to implement the K-Means, PAM, and AGNES clustering algorithms.

 ## Datasets

-Our project performs analysis on transactional data from a small sporting goods store.
-To develop and test the algorithms, we used a [small grocery store transaction dataset](https://www.kaggle.com/heeraldedhia/groceries-dataset) from Kaggle.

-The sporting goods store data will not be made publicly available.
+We are currently looking for viable datasets to use for our project

 ## Our Libraries